 The obvious advantage of the renewability provision is the policy can be extended, even if the insured is in poor health.
 Suppose you, as the insured, have been diagnosed with a serious medical condition during the term of your policy.

 When the policy expires, you may no longer be insurable; which is to say you could not be approved for a new policy.
 However, you may still need the coverage.

-Perhaps you originally chose a ten-year term, but now you need a twenty-year term due to the birth of another child.
+Perhaps you originally chose a 10-year term, but now you need a 20-year term due to the birth of another child.
 The renewability provision would allow you to extend the coverage despite your current medical condition.